 top of page

-French tax filing requirements and administration of Monegasque civil companies owning French residential property
+French tax filing requirements of Monegasque civil companies owning French residential property

 Monegasque civil companies ("SCIs" or "SCPs") are the types of company most commonly used to own residential property.